stevetweeddale/gatsby-source-git/README.md

 Ideally we'd use [nodegit](https://github.com/nodegit/nodegit), but it doesn't support shallow clones (see [libgit2/libgit2#3058](https://github.com/libgit2/libgit2/issues/3058)) which would have a significant effect on build times if you wanted to read files from git repositories with large histories.

+Only public repositories are supported right now.
+But a PR should be simple enough if you want that.

 ## Install

 Not published on npm yet, so for now: